serramatutu/serramatutu.io/content/work.md

 Transform Data was acquired by dbt Labs, and, after some rearrangements, finishing college and moving to a new country (that's why there's a 1-year gap between Transform Data and dbt Labs), I now work there on their [Semantic Layer](https://www.getdbt.com/product/semantic-layer).

-The work I am currently performing at dbt Labs is a little too recent to talk about publicly, but I promise it's exciting stuff!
+So far, I've contributed to [MetricFlow](https://github.com/dbt-labs/metricflow) and the open source Semantic Layer [Python SDK](https://github.com/dbt-labs/semantic-layer-sdk-python/).
+The rest of the work I am currently performing at dbt Labs is a little too recent to talk about publicly, but I promise it's exciting stuff!